 The chargeback process

 As said above, when the cardholder notices an unknown charge on their account, they contact the issuing bank and request a chargeback.

 Then, the bank starts the chargeback procedure and contacts the acquiring bank, which tells the merchant about the chargeback request.
-From now, a merchant has a specific time period (e.g. it could be 7 days) to react and provide proper documentation.
+From now, a merchant has a specific time period to react (e.g. it could be 7 days) and provide proper documentation.
 As the merchant, you need to prove that a customer shouldn’t get the funds returned.
 Provide all the information you can to answer any doubts.
 It could be a valid and legible copy of the transaction receipt, the confirmation of delivered items, proof that the complaint was resolved, merchant’s statement that the product wasn’t returned by a customer, etc.

 After that period, the acquiring bank gives the issuing bank documentation that proves the merchant is right or wrong.
 Then, an issuing bank informs a cardholder about the result and returns the funds, if the chargeback was accepted.

 Note that if the merchant doesn’t respond, accepts the chargeback, or objects it, but doesn’t have any documentation that proves their right, the funds are returned to the customer and the merchant needs to pay the fees.